StanislavSeregin/ngx-dotnet/README.md

 # ngx-dotnet

-This is an angular wrapper of web assembly mono runtime.
+This is an angular wrapper of WebAssembly Mono Runtime.

   - Add this npm package to angular project
   - Configure some settings